[General curriculum vitae]

 (Morris Davies)

-and in Manchester with the
+and in Manchester, up to around 2004 with the

 William Byrd